 In the End…

-There are a number of cool aspects of Jest that you can use for React Native unit testing.
-When you’re just getting started, it’s important for you to understand:
+There are several cool aspects of Jest that you can use for React Native unit testing.
+When you’re just getting started, you need to understand:

 To learn more, check out this introductory tutorial on Jest.